The Norwood Hair Scale

 Last level of hair loss.
 Only the donor area between the two ears is still intact, and we expose the full scalp..
 The loss of hair going to be larger than in stage 4 but the sidelines going to be still intact.

-This is the last stage of hair loss and only the donor area still intact.
+This is the last stage of hair loss and only the donor area is still intact.
 And we use the Norwood hair scale to determine the degree of precipitation for deciding treatment, medical reports, and getting the best results possible.